 A workplace can be dangerous.
 It can even be deadly.
 When disaster occurs, many workers respond heroically to help coworkers and others, and save lives.
+Nominations for work injury heroes are now open.

 Coworkers rushing to save fellow employees in a construction work accident